austinhyde/boilerplates/README.md

   - includes properly wrapped react-hot-loader

 ## How to use
-- clone this, remove the .git folder
+- clone or download this, copy the contents of the `boilerplate` folder to your project
-- or: just use the "download zip" option from the github project page
 - `npm install`
 - build your thing
 - probably tweak package.json to your liking